 e. counseling to Families on program matters, and in instances of alleged program discrimination.

-M. Promoting Housing Opportunities
+N. Promoting Housing Opportunities

 HACC seeks to increase the participation of Landlords with units located outside of areas with a high concentration of low-income Families.
 To accomplish this goal, HACC conducts outreach to Landlords with properties in low-poverty areas and encourages them to accept voucher holders.
 The local media, professional real estate organizations, Apartment Listing Network and the Cole Indices are used as resources to increase the interest of private Landlords within HACC jurisdiction.

-As part of this outreach effort, HACC prepares and distributes information packets, brochures, leaflets, and handouts outlining the benefits of the Section 8 Program.
-HACC provides Landlords with information regarding HUD regulations, Section 8 Program guidelines, fair housing, NSPIRE standards, and other Landlord related issues.
+As part of this outreach effort, HACC prepares and distributes information packets, brochures, leaflets, and handouts outlining the benefits of the HCVHCVP.
+HACC provides Landlords with information regarding HUD regulations, HCVHCVP guidelines, fair housing, NSPIRE standards, and other Landlord related issues.
 In addition, HACC conducts Landlord workshops, corporate briefings, property visits, and initiates telephone contact with Landlords owning housing units in low-poverty areas.

 A low poverty census tract is defined as a census tract where the poverty rate is at or below the overall poverty rate for the principal operating area of HACC.
 HACC uses the most recent decennial Census data to determine the poverty rate and provides a listing of the eligible census tract areas to landlords and to clients in the briefing packets and in vacancy listings.

-N. The Term of Vouchers
+O. The Term of Vouchers

-Section 8 vouchers expire 90 days from the date of issuance.
+HCVvouchers expire 90 days from the date of issuance.
 HACC may extend the voucher term so long as the regional rental market is tight.
 When rental markets are loose, HACC may only extend the voucher term as a reasonable accommodation to persons with disabilities or when leasing opportunities are limited by market conditions.

 Applicants/participants in the Veterans Assisted Supportive Housing (VASH) and actively searching for housing will be given one hundred twenty (120) days to find suitable housing.

-Families shall be considered successful in their housing search should they submit a Request for Tenancy Approval (RFTA) prior to the expiration date on the Section 8 Voucher.
+Families shall be considered successful in their housing search should they submit a Request for Tenancy Approval (RFTA) prior to the expiration date on the HCVVoucher.
 The Family may submit only one RFTA at a time.
 Once the documents are accepted, HACC shall suspend (i.e., toll) the term of the Family’s voucher.
 Should the Family be required to resume their search for housing (e.g., because the unit selected fails inspection or the property owner does not agree to a reasonable rent), the Family shall be allowed to resume their search for housing using the remainder of the time left on the voucher.

 The voucher shall be withdrawn if the Family fails to lease suitable housing during the term of the voucher.
 Expiration or withdrawal of a voucher does not preclude the Family from completing a new application for the HCV Waiting List, when the waiting list is open.

+P Coordination with the CoC:

+The Housing Choice Voucher Program may allocate up to 40 vouchers per calendar year, depending on funding availability, to families referred by the Continuum of Care (CoC).
+This preference applies to families transitioning from programs providing rental assistance and supportive services (such as Shelter Plus Care and Foster Youth Initiative) but no longer needing supportive services, as well as chronically homeless families as defined by the CoC.

+For every three (3) vouchers issued from HACC's wait list, the CoC will receive 2-5 vouchers per month, depending on funding availability.
+The CoC will prioritize and rank these families according to their criteria, but HACC’s income targeting will still apply.
+HACC will review the CoC’s criteria annually to ensure they comply with Fair Housing Law and do not disproportionately benefit any group.

 Section VI.
 Payment and Subsidy Standards